coveooss/gotemplate/README.md

-include | template, args ... | Returns the result of the named template rendering (like template but it is possible to capture the output). isUndef| default, value | Returns the default value if value is not set, alias `undef` (differs from Sprig `default` function as empty value such as 0, false, "" are not considered as unset). joinLines | objects ... | Merge the supplied objects into a newline separated string. local_alias | name, function, source, args ... | Defines an alias (go template function) using the function (`exec`, `run`, `include`, `template`).
+include | template, args ... | Returns the result of the named template rendering (like template but it is possible to capture the output). isUndef| default, value | Returns the default value if value is not set, alias `undef` (differs from Sprig `default` function as empty value such as 0, false, "" are not considered as unset). joinLines | objects ... | Merge the supplied objects into a newline separated string. lenc | string | Returns the actual number of characters in a string according to the width of unicode characters. local_alias | name, function, source, args ... | Defines an alias (go template function) using the function (`exec`, `run`, `include`, `template`).
 Executed in the context of the function it maps to. lorem | type string, min, max int | Returns a random string.
-Valid types are be `word`, `words`, `sentence`, `para`, `paragraph`, `host`, `email`, `url`. mergeLists | lists | Return a single list containing all elements from the lists supplied. pwd | | Return the current working directory. run | command string, args ... | Returns the result of the shell command as string. slice | object start [end] | Returns a slice of the supplied object (equivalent to object[from:to]). splitLines | object | Returns a list of strings from the supplied object with newline as the separator. substitutes | string | Applies the supplied regex substitute specified on the command line on the supplied string (see `--substitute`). templateNames | | Returns the list of available templates names. templates | | Returns the list of available templates (including itself).
+Valid types are be `word`, `words`, `sentence`, `para`, `paragraph`, `host`, `email`, `url`. mergeLists | lists | Return a single list containing all elements from the lists supplied. pwd | | Return the current working directory. run | command string, args ... | Returns the result of the shell command as string. safeIndex | array, index int, default | Returns the element at index position or default if index is outside bounds. slice | object start [end] | Returns a slice of the supplied object (equivalent to object[from:to]). splitLines | object | Returns a list of strings from the supplied object with newline as the separator. string | string | Returns a String class object that allows invoking standard string operations as method. substitutes | string | Applies the supplied regex substitute specified on the command line on the supplied string (see `--substitute`). templateNames | | Returns the list of available templates names. templates | | Returns the list of available templates (including itself).
 The returned value is the actual Go Template object list.